Cicada: Solving the Web’s Deepest Mystery

 On January 4th, 2013, the anniversary of the first Cicada puzzle, solvers crowded their IRC channel, anticipating when and how the new puzzle from 3301 would drop.
 Amid the fervor, an anonymous person posted a mysterious confessional.
 “I was part of what you call 3301/Cicada for more than a decade,” the anonymous author wrote, “and I’m here to warn you: Stay away.”

 Any portentously dire and anonymous message on the Internet could be bullshit or trolling.
 But as the skeptical solvers read the screed, the author seemed knowledgeable enough about 3301 to give them pause.
 The author said he had been a military officer in an unnamed, non-English speaking country when, after a year of being unknowingly vetted in person, he was recruited by a member of 3301.
 He described them as “a group of like-minded individuals, all incredibly talented and connected, [working] together for the common good: the good of mankind.”
-But over several paragraphs, he cautioned about their cultish beliefs, a conviction, for example, in “the Global Brain as another kind of ‘God’ ” – 3301 was nothing more, he wrote, than a “religion disguised as a progressive scientific organization.”
+But over several paragraphs, he cautioned about their cultish beliefs, a conviction, for example, in “the Global Brain as another kind of ‘God’?” – 3301 was nothing more, he wrote, than a “religion disguised as a progressive scientific organization.”
 He concluded by saying he had since found Jesus.

 “The Warning,” as the post became known among Cicada obsessives, only added to the mythology and conspiracy theories – particularly since the author of the post could not be reached, and disappeared.
 Some wrote it off as the rant of some crazy troll or 4chan punk messing with their heads.
 For insiders like Marcus, though, the details in the Warning rang true – the military origins, the ideology behind the work.
 He believed it could have come from someone in the group.
 But it was also, perhaps, purposeful misinformation to deter anyone naive enough to believe it.
 “I think it was meant to keep people away,” he says.